hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 The kernel is of size 3.
 While the data is being streamed, it is convolved with the kernel and streamed to the output.

-[TODO: Discuss: This is a sketch]
-[I am not yet sure how to represent streaming inputs and outputs adequately and this is NOT consistent with the rest of the document yet.]

 ```rust
 kernel conv<J>(channel<f32>[J] readonly input,
                channel<f32>[J] writeonly output,